 When it comes to things to do in Cornwall, the list goes on, and on, and on!
-But, as challenging as it was, I think I've narrowed down my all time favourite places to see, explore and photograph!
+But, as challenging as it was, in this blog post I've narrowed down my all time favourite places to see, explore and photograph!

-So, here's our list of the best spots to visit in Cornwall for photography and Instagram worthy shots (or just some awesome exploring too), including how to get there and what you need to know!
+Here's a list of my top five favourite spots to visit in Cornwall for photography and Instagram worthy shots (or just some awesome exploring too), including how to get there and what you need to know!

 1) Land's End